Albert Thomas

 At first, I was just listing the models in my cache directory (by default it’s .cache/huggingface/hub) and manually deleting folders one by one.

-Then I found out about huggingface-cli delete-cache.
+Then I found out about hf cache delete.
 It lets you interactively pick which models to delete, shows when you last used them, and tells you how much space they take up.
-There’s also a scan-cache command if you just want to check what’s in there without deleting anything.
+There’s also a cache scan command if you just want to check what’s in there without deleting anything.

 Another nice detail: it shows different revisions of a model, so you can delete just the ones you don’t need instead of wiping the whole thing.